arun-instructor/BEWD11-Arun/week_1/day_1/README.md

 # Welcome to BEWD 11!

+## About the Class
+- Homework will be due each Tuesday at the start of class.
+- It is highly recommended to attend at least 80% of the classes.
+Each class we will be covering a lot of material.
+- You are expected to put in about 6-10 hours of work outside of class each week.
+- We recommend finding a partner or two that you can study with.
+This will keep you accountable.

 ## The Setup
 - For the class we will be using [Koding](https://koding.com/).
 - Koding allows you to use a Linux virtual machine in the cloud and do all of your coding work there.